BirthdayResearch/quantum/packages/smartcontracts/README.md

 Before running the below script, devs need to run a local hardhat node.
 This can be achieve by running `nx hardhat node` in package/smartcontracts/src directory.

-Then, to deploy the Smart Contracts and mint test tokens on local testnet, devs can run the command `npx hardhat run --network hardhat ./scripts/localContractsDeployment.ts` in package/smartcontracts/src directory.
+Then, to deploy the Smart Contracts and mint test tokens on local testnet, devs can run the command `npx hardhat run --network localHost ./scripts/localContractsDeployment.ts` in package/smartcontracts/src directory.

 This script will deploy all needed contracts.
 Will mint `100,000` MUSDC and MUSDT token to the user(in this case, accounts[0]).This will also approve the Bridge contract and add test tokens as supported tokens for bridging with maximum daily allowance.